 3. 8 Material achievements and failures in the 12 months ended 31 December 2021.

-There were no significant achievements or failures other than those described in this Management Board's Report on the activities of MLP Group S.A.
+There were no material achievements or failures other than those described in this Management Board's report on the activities of the MLP Group S.A.
+Group.

 3. 9 Seasonality and cyclicality